iAmNaz/DecouplerKit/README.md

 - Use cases scenarios are documented as enums
 - Worker classes or controllers are registered in a registry object

+## It is
+- It makes code decoupling easier with the user of registries and interface
+- It works with any iOS architecture such as MVVM, MVP, etc

+## It is NOT
+- A software architecture
+- Enforcing a specific architecture while it is up to the developer to decide which one he will use with this kit

 ## Animated Data Flow
 ![DecouplerKit](https://raw.githubusercontent.com/iAmNaz/DecouplerKit/master/dk-animated-demo.gif)